The Fayetteville Film Prize

 I am submitting original written concepts (“pitch”) with the intent of exposure and submission to a panel of industry professionals provided by the Fayetteville Film Fest.
 I understand that only original and unique expressions of a story/concept may be protected under intellectual property (IP) law.
 I acknowledge that I have requested permission to disclose and submit to FFF, and its jury certain details that may or may not be protected under such laws, and that it is my own responsibility to seek protection prior to exposure of my pitch by registering those materials with the Writers Guild of America (www.wga.org).

-I understand that within the creative community of the entertainment industry it is common for similar stories or concepts to be created by multiple entities unknowingly, without collaboration between them.
+I also understand that within the creative community of the entertainment industry it is common for similar stories or concepts to be created by multiple entities unknowingly, without collaboration between them.
 I understand and hold harmless of liability FFF and its jury for any prior or subsequent collaborations or productions involving similar stories or concepts unrelated to my disclosure of my pitch and participation in the event.

-I understand and agree that the FFF retains the right to publicize and promote any success I gain through the option, sale, development, acquisition or any deal either formal or informal as a result of my participation in the Event.
+I also understand and agree that the FFF retains the right to publicize and promote any success I gain through the option, sale, development, acquisition or any deal either formal or informal as a result of my participation in the Event.